fsantanna/fsantanna.github.io/adts.md

 Note how nested anonymous unions can induce type hierarchies with arbitrary
 levels:
-An `Event.Key.Up` could be a subtype of `Event.Key` and both could be subtypes of `Event`.
+An `Event.Key.Up` could be a subtype of `Event.Key`, and both could be subtypes of `Event`.
 We are therefore experimenting with ADT subtyping in Ceu: